Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 ![Figure_28](./images_GIC/Figure_28.png)
 *Figure_28: This image shows the Dst index over time.
 The Dst index is negative during the geomagnetic storm and then returns to normal after the storm.*

-Overall, the Dst index plays a crucial role in understanding, monitoring, and characterizing the effects of geomagnetic storms, including their association with field-aligned currents and their impact on various technological systems
+Overall, the Dst index plays a crucial role in understanding, monitoring, and characterizing the effects of geomagnetic storms, including their association with field-aligned currents and their impact on various technological systems.

+## 2.5.
+Normalization
+Normalization typically means to scale a variable to have a values between 0 and 1, while retaining the original distribution of the values.

+The formula for normalization is:

+normalized = (value − min) / (max − min)

+Where:
+value is the original value
+min is the minimum value of the feature max is the maximum value of the feature

+All in all, Normalization is a technique to bring different features to a similar scale, which can be very useful in various data processing tasks, especially in machine learning where certain algorithms are sensitive to the magnitude of features.
+It's easy to perform normalization in pandas with just a few lines of code.

 # 3. Website